4dboard/Proxy-yxorP/README.md

 # The Dashboard

-🍦 The Dashboard is a JavaScript dashboard that connects to a file-based database through PHP.
-Vanilla Dashboard is free and open source software.

-The Dashboard is a free and open-source project, and comes with Vanilla, "Live Chat," and "Who Is Online" services baked in, as well as a variety of "Easter Eggs," all wrapped up in a CSS UI.
+🍦 The Dashboard component provides an application-specific JavaScript dashboard that connects with a PHP-written on-disk database adapted to the application's needs.
+Vanilla Dashboard, a free and open source program, may be downloaded from the internet.
+Numerous "Easter Eggs" are scattered around the Dashboard.
+The "Who Is Online," "Live Chat," and "Who Is Online" services, as well as a variety of other features, are all wrapped up in an easy-to-use CSS-based user interface that is available for download for free.

 ![image](https://user-images.githubusercontent.com/6468571/152181888-0b505d28-41c9-4d17-bf4d-9cb3b3411e67.png)